sudo-project/sudo/docs/TROUBLESHOOTING.md

 > log files, you need to create the file before syslogd will log
 > to it (e.g.: touch /var/log/sudo).

-> Note: the facility (e.g. 'auth.debug') must be separated from
+> The facility (e.g. 'auth.debug') must be separated from
 > the destination (e.g. '/var/log/auth' or '@loghost') by tabs,
 > *not* spaces.
 This is a common error.